Death

 — Steph

 There was a patient I was asked to see to suture some lacerations.
-It was interesting because they were actually meant to have MAiD the next day, but they were in so much pain that had slit their wrists to try to end their life.
+It was interesting because they were actually meant to have MAiD the next day.
+They were just in so much pain that had slit their wrists to try to end their life.

 I went to see them, and they had these lacerations all across their wrists.
 I hadn't done a lot of suturing at that point in third year, so it took a little while.
 It was a very out of body experience to be sitting there with this man who just tried to take his own life and was actively in the process of dying.
 There were some very meaningful comments that he had made.
 It felt so weird to be stitching him back up when all he wanted was to leave this world.
 We hear about MAiD in our courses, but to actually sit with someone who was awaiting it, and ultimately tried to take his own life.
 He was just hours away from dying but he still did that to himself.
 I can't imagine what it would have been like to be in shoes.